-Writing is fun and exciting when we know how to do it well.
-When I first started my writing journey, I had all these great ideas, but I could never get them down on paper or on a word document.
-I was always nervous that I was doing things wrong and couldn’t bring myself to doing what I loved.
-Today, I’m going to give you a few pointers on how to not only be confident in your creative writing but to also be successful in it as well.
-This pertains to copywriting, blog writing, fictional writing, and more.
-All writing is creative, and we need to use our creative energies rewardingly so I will be discussing six tips on what you should do to enhance your writing abilities to help with making a successful you!
+Lots of new (and even seasoned) writers wonder how to be successful in creative writing.
+When I first started my writing journey, I had lots of great ideas, but I could never get them down on paper or on a word document.
+I was always nervous that I was doing things wrong and couldn’t tap into my full potential as a writer.
+Today, I’m going to give you a few pointers on how to not only be confident in your creative writing, but how to be successful as well.

 6: Establish an Online Presence

-If you’re wondering how to be successful in creative writing – follow these tips, and see where your hard work takes you!
+So, if you’ve been wondering how to be successful in creative writing – follow these tips above, and see where your hard work takes you!